Azure-Samples/azure-intelligent-edge-patterns/factory-ai-vision/Readme.md

 # Upload your own video to be processed

 If you don't have camera devices to connect to your IoT Edge device, you can use your own videos by uploading them to your edge device.
 Please follow the instruction [here](https://github.com/Azure-Samples/azure-intelligent-edge-patterns/blob/master/factory-ai-vision/Tutorial/UploadVideo.md).

-# Upload your own video to be processed

-If you don't have camera devices to connect to your IoT Edge device, you can use your own videos by uploading them to your edge device.
-Please follow the instruction [here](https://github.com/Azure-Samples/azure-intelligent-edge-patterns/blob/master/factory-ai-vision/Tutorial/UploadVideo.md).

 # Privacy Notice